FACTBOX-As Brexit transition period ends, what does that mean for airlines? | Business

-Under current arrangements, UK and EU airlines can fly any routes they wish within the bloc but after the end of the transition period, there will be no legal framework for flights to continue to operate between the two sides.
-BASIC CONNECTIVITY
+CURRENT DEAL Under current arrangements, UK and EU airlines can fly any routes they wish within the bloc but after the end of the transition period, there will be no legal framework for flights to continue to operate between the two sides.

 Under a basic connectivity deal, airlines would likely have their access to their non-home market restricted, by comparison with their current freedoms.
 That deal would allow carriers to fly from the UK and Europe and vice-versa, but it might prevent a UK carrier from flying between two European cities, or a European carrier flying between two UK cities, for example.
 AVIATION WITHIN A TRADE DEAL